Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 In Cienfuegos we check into our Casa Particulars for the night and enjoy dinner together in town.

 We drive east 40 minutes to Guajimico, an indigenous term meaning ‘Place of the Fishes’ which it certainly is.
 There are several wall dives to choose from and we’ll do a morning and early afternoon dive, with lunch in between.
 Highlights should include similar fauna to what we saw at Faro Luna, plus undoubtedly some surprises.

 After our second dive we drive another 45 minutes to the UNESCO World Heritage town of Trinidad, one of Cuba’s most beautiful colonial towns.
 After we check into our Casas for the evening we have a short walking tour to get oriented.
-We also visit the home of Trinidad’s best-known photographer, Julio Munoz, for a conversation about his photography, running a private business in Cuba and his Project Diana which aims to educate local farmers how to better care for their horses.
+We also visit the studio and home of the local renowned artist Yudit Vidal Faife.
 Tonight’s dinner is on your own.

 Wednesday – Trinidad to the Bay of Pigs

 We drive west to one of Cuba’s best scuba diving in the Bay of Pigs.
 These are shore dives at two different sites.
 We likely start with a shallow water dive that leads to a wall dive and sunken ship.
 The water visibility is usually excellent.
 Then, we head to a nearby cenote to descend into dark waters and a very unique ecosystem including blind fish that spend their lives in this deep sinkhole.